Word got out that a vaccine site was giving shots to anyone because of low demand. Hundreds lined up.

 “It just shows you people want the vaccine and people are really anxious to get the vaccine,” Bahamonde said.
 “But we do have to follow what the governor’s executive order is, because there’s a reason for that.
 So that’s what we were communicating to folks today.”

-What happened in Florida City on Saturday is one example of the ways some have fallen short of eligibility yet managed to get the coveted doses amid a complicated national vaccine rollout.
+What happened in Florida City on Saturday is one example of the ways some have fallen short of eligibility yet managed to get the coveted doses during a complicated national vaccine rollout.
 A 31-year-old in D.C. got his shot during a lucky grocery trip, because a pharmacist didn’t want to discard any doses.
-A pair of women disguised themselves as elderly — donning gloves and bonnets — to try to get vaccines.
+A pair of women in Central Florida disguised themselves as elderly — donning gloves and bonnets — to try to get vaccinated.

 On Saturday, the fourth day the FEMA-run site in Florida City had been open, 483 vaccine doses were administered out of 500.
 The first three days the site was open, Bahamonde said, it administered 93 doses, 193 doses and 318 doses.

-Note: Correction: A previous version of this story misspelled Julio Ligorria’s name.